lxdev-bit/human-amygdala-subregions-iEEG/README.md

 This repository contains eight MATLAB functions and R scripts used in the connectivity, decoding, time–frequency, and statistical analyses reported in the paper:

-**“Functional specialization and dynamical interaction in human amygdala subregions support fearful-expression recognition.”**
+**Dan Cao, Jiachen Cui, Xinyuan Yan, Xinru Zhang, Yuanyuan Dang, Hulin Zhao, Jin Li, Jianning Zhang, and Zhang, Yanyang.
+"Functional specialization and dynamical interaction in human amygdala subregions support fearful-expression processing."
+(2026).**

 ## Files at a glance